Accounting Policy (Policy 6210)

 b.
 The University has certain collections that it does not capitalize.
 These collections adhere to the University’s policy to

-(iii.)
-Require proceeds from their sale to be used to acquire other collection items.
-Generally accepted accounting principles permit collections maintained in this manner to be charged to operations at the time purchased rather than capitalized.
+- Require proceeds from their sale to be used to acquire other collection items.

 Depreciation is computed using the straight-line method over the estimated useful lives of the assets, generally 40-50 years for buildings, 20-25 years for land improvements, 10 years for library books, and 5 to 13 years for equipment.